CleverCloud/documentation/content/doc/administrate/scalability.md

 The following scheme depicts a Scaler replication in case of a load increase:

-{{< image "/images/scaling_horizontal_scheme.jpg" "You can manage the range of Scalers you consider in the application configurator.
-The range is from 1 to 20." >}}
+{{< image "/images/doc/scaling_horizontal_scheme.jpg" "You can manage the range of Scalers you consider in the application configurator.
+The range is from 1 to 40." >}}

 You can manage the range of Scalers you consider in the application configurator.
 The range is from 1 to 20.

-{{< image "/images/select-scalab.png" "Horizontal scaling: the amount of scaler will increase, not the scaler size." "width:355px" >}}
+{{< image "/images/doc/select-scalab-horizontal.png" "Horizontal scaling: the amount of scaler will increase and the sclaer size will vary between XS and S" >}}

 ## Vertical scaling